AdobeDocs/analytics.en/help/analyze/get-started/analytics-overview.md

 ---
-description: General overview information about Adobe Analytics
+description: General overview information about Adobe Analytics, including information about the Analytics interface as well as getting started information for administrators, analysts, users, and developers.
 title: Adobe Analytics overview
 feature: Analytics Basics
 hide: yes